Region Overview

 • County seat of Hidalgo County

-• 32,000 students at UTRGV, one of the largest Hispanic Serving Institutions in U.S.
+• Approximately 32,000 students at UTRGV, one of the largest Hispanic Serving Institutions in U.S.

 • Home to the only medical school south of San Antonio